How to Start an Emergency Fund

 If you need help finding some money, I created a 30-Day Money Finder Challenge that’s helped hundreds of people build their emergency fund, as well as improve their personal finances.

 You’ll get 30 days worth of financial tasks, dripped to you daily via email.
 Most tasks only require as little as 15 minutes, with the average person saving $500 by the end of the challenge.
 That’s half of your emergency fund minimum.

 - An emergency fund will help break a financial fall due to an emergency.
 We all need one or else we’ll always resort to debt to fix our financial challenges in life, and that won’t help you to build wealth.
-Debt is a thief that robs you of all your hopes and dreams.
+Debt can rob you of your hopes and dreams.

 - A starter emergency fund needs to have a minimum of $1,000 in it.
 If you need to use some of it for emergencies, don’t feel bad.
 That’s what it’s there for.
 But you need to make bringing this account back up to $1,000 a priority.

 - An emergency fund is a savings account, preferably at an online bank or credit union.
 Online banks tend to offer higher interest than local brick and mortar banks.
 Also, they don’t usually have debit cards and take a couple of days to wire the money.
-This affords you time for critical thinking, allowing you not to respond emotionally.
+This can afford you time for critical thinking, helping you not to respond emotionally.

 - To fund an emergency fund (and keep the money in there), you’re going to have to think radically different than you do today.
 You’re going to need to pay yourself first, which will require you to do some budgeting.